yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

-Next, I will introduce the research status of task scheduling in vehicular networks.\
+Next, I will introduce the research status.
-In this field, an important challenge is to effectively perform task offloading and resource allocation when information is incomplete.
+In this field, an important challenge is to effectively perform task scheduling when information is incomplete.

-In recent years, distributed task scheduling methods based on stochastic optimization have emerged, which can dynamically adjust resource allocation strategies according to real-time feedback.\
+In recent years, distributed task scheduling methods based on **stochastic** optimization have emerged, which can dynamically adjust resource allocation strategies according to real-time feedback.
-However, Most existing research is mostly limited to the allocation of network channels and server CPU time in the communication direction.
-The main goal is to minimize system power consumption and running time rather than revenue.
+However, Most existing research is mostly limited to the allocation of network channels or server CPU time.
+The main goal is to minimize system power consumption or running time rather than revenue.

-Existing research mainly focuses on the auction of data resources generated during vehicle driving and does not deeply involve the allocation of edge server resources.\
+Existing research mainly focuses on the auction of data resources generated during vehicle driving and does not deeply involve the allocation of edge server resources.

-In the existing reinforcement learning models for the task offloading problem in vehicular networks, they often can observe the global state or deploy the same model, which does not meet the requirements of a real multi-agent system.
-We are committed to developing models that can work effectively in complex systems and achieve long-term load balancing through optimizing task scheduling.
+The existing reinforcement learning models for the task offloading problem often can observe the global state or deploy the same model, which does not meet the requirements of a real multi-agent system.

 ---

 The existing methods face challenges.
 Traditional task scheduling methods are mostly based on centralized optimization models, such as using mathematical programming, heuristic algorithms, and meta-heuristic algorithms for solution.

-However, in edge environments, system parameters and state information are often difficult to obtain completely and accurately, resulting in low task scheduling efficiency.\
+However, in edge environments, system parameters and state information are often difficult to obtain completely and accurately, resulting in low task scheduling efficiency.

-To solve this problem, methods based on stochastic optimization are often used in distributed task scheduling.
+Methods based on stochastic optimization are often used in distributed task scheduling.
 Such methods use randomness to handle uncertainties and approximate the optimal solution by iteratively updating feasible solutions.
-However, there are problems such as slow convergence speed, high computational overhead, and sensitivity to parameters.\
+However, there are problems such as slow convergence speed, high computational overhead, and sensitivity to parameters.

 In contrast, deep reinforcement learning combines the advantages of deep neural networks and reinforcement learning and provides a new way to solve the above problems.
 It can automatically learn complex policy functions to adapt to dynamically changing environments and goals.
 But there is a problem of training stability.

 ---

-We conduct research on task scheduling in the context of dynamic vehicular networks and model it as a Markov process.\
+We conduct research on task scheduling in the context of dynamic vehicular networks and model it as a Markov process.
-Next, we construct a resource scheduling method based on multi-agent deep reinforcement learning and reverse auction mechanism to achieve distributed and adaptive task scheduling.\
+Next, we construct a resource scheduling method based on multi-agent deep reinforcement learning and reverse auction mechanism to achieve distributed and adaptive task scheduling.
-In this process, PPO and LSTM are used to learn the bidding strategy of a single server, successfully capturing the temporal features and long-term dependencies in task scheduling.\
+In this process, PPO and LSTM are used to learn the bidding strategy of a single server, successfully capturing the temporal features and long-term dependencies in task scheduling.
 Finally, through simulation experiments and comparison with other benchmark methods, the effectiveness and superiority of the proposed method are verified.

 Our method shows excellent adaptability and robustness in complex environments, can accurately make task scheduling decisions in uncertainty, and greatly enhances the long-term stability of the system.

 ---

-Next, let me introduce the multi-agent reinforcement learning (MADRL) in the method part.\
+Next, let me introduce the multi-agent reinforcement learning (MADRL) in the method part.
 Reinforcement learning aims to enable agents to make optimal decisions through interaction with the environment.
 In our research, deep reinforcement learning is used to train agents to make efficient decisions in the vehicular network environment.
 The core is that agents observe the environmental state, take actions and obtain rewards.
 The reward signal helps them learn the best actions to maximize long-term returns.
 Expanding to multiple agents interacting and learning in a shared environment forms MADRL.
 Multiple agents have their own strategies and rewards and may interact or depend on each other.
 However, MADRL faces difficulties such as controlling competition and cooperation among agents, dealing with environmental instability, overcoming information limitations, ensuring goal consistency and scalability.

 ---